NeeshamKalia/assignment_UWIT/README.md

 # assignment_UWIT
 An assignent for the UW InfoTech by Neesham Kalia

+  TOKEN IS GIVEN IN AUTHORIZATION  TAB UNDER BEARER TOKEN -
+      - TASK ID FOR EDIT/ DELETE IS TAKE VIA REQUEST BODY
+      - USER ID IS GIVEN IN PARAMS

              MERN Stack Developer Assessment Round Create a task list having multiple features and the technologies mentioned.
 Kindly read the details thoroughly and proceed accordingly.
 Code quality should be